MaxSchoon/TTS/README.md

 - `--choose-markdown` / `--choose-file`: open a GUI file picker and select any Markdown/TXT/PDF/DOCX file on your system.
 - `--chunk-size`: override the automatic chunking threshold (default 3,400 characters).
 Set to `0` to disable chunking and enforce the model's raw limit.

 If you run `python tts.py` without any options, the CLI opens a file picker so you can choose a supported document from anywhere on your machine.
 Long texts are automatically split into model-safe chunks (roughly 4,000 characters per request).
 The script always asks the TTS model to narrate the content as a relaxed, conversational podcast at natural 1× speed, and the default output format is MP3.
+If an API call fails mid-run, the script leaves the partial audio file in place, renames it with a `-PARTIAL` suffix, and prints the last five words that were successfully synthesized so you know where to resume.

 ## Environment (or CLI) variables